 The Technology Push

 The growing discontent with MPLS technology will further help smaller service providers in making a mark in the enterprise market.
 In a survey conducted recently by Lavelle Networks, 82% of the participants said that they faced bandwidth challenges with MPLS.
-Further, 76% of CIOs interviewed believed that SD-WAN would help them in addressing performance issues which they face because of an increasing number of SaaS applications and cloud technologies.
+Further, 76% of CIOs interviewed believed that SD-WAN would help them in addressing performance issues that they face because of an increasing number of SaaS applications and cloud technologies.

-There is a growing consensus that SD-WAN promises greater operational efficiency, agility, resilience and most importantly, much-improved quality of experience for the end user.
+There is a growing consensus that SD-WAN promises greater operational efficiency, agility, resilience and most importantly, a much-improved quality of experience for the end user.
 On the other hand, MPLS is not suitable for cloud and new-age technologies.
 The enterprises need to upgrade the network capabilities to prepare the infrastructure for all data types such as the Internet of Things (IoT).

 This means a growing number of businesses will look to migrate from MPLS to SD-WAN and bigger the pie easier it will be for smaller and regional players to enter and grow their presence in the enterprise space.